Serenity 6.6.0 Release Notes (2023-03-15)

 + pageInit(@Json.Serialize(Model));

-The code in the removed script block and the ones embedded in the href attributes are moved to the Page.ts
+The code in the removed script block and the ones embedded in the href attributes have been moved to the Page.ts file:

 export default function pageInit(model: any) {

-// e.g. window so that sample can access it from outsite the module
+// e.g., window so that the sample can access it from outside the module

 var myDialogAsPanel = new EntityDialogAsPanel();